laravel/docs/dusk.md

               ->clickLink('Delete');
     });

 You may occasionally need to execute assertions outside of the current scope.
-You may use the `elsewhere` method to accomplish this:
+You may use the `elsewhere` and `elsewhereWhenAvailable` methods to accomplish this:

      $browser->with('.table', function ($table) {
         // Current scope is `body .table`...